-The Ohio Department of Higher Education developed a statewide policy which will facilitate the transfer of students in Ohio colleges and universities.
-This policy, referred to as the Transfer Module, allows students who meet the Transfer Module requirements of their home institutions to meet automatically the Transfer Module requirements of the colleges or universities to which they transfer, even though the requirements of the institutions may vary.
-Students should note, however, that after transfer, they will be required to meet additional general education requirements that are not included in the Transfer Module.

-The Transfer Module is made up of a specific subset or the entire set of a college or university's general education requirements in English composition, mathematics, humanities, fine arts, social science, behavioral science, physical science, natural science and interdisciplinary course work.
+The Ohio Department of Higher Education developed a statewide process which facilitates the transfer of students within Ohio state colleges and universities.
+The transfer policy, referred to as the Transfer Module, allows students who meet the Transfer Module general education requirements of their home institutions to automatically meet the transfer module requirements of the colleges or universities to which they transfer, even though some requirements of the institutions may vary.
+Students should note, however, that after transfer, they may be required to meet additional general education requirements that are not included in the Transfer The Transfer Module is made up of a specific subset or the entire set of a college or university's general education requirements in English composition, mathematics, humanities, fine arts, social science, behavioral science, physical science, natural science and interdisciplinary course work.
 The study of foreign language is also encouraged.
-The requirements contain 36-40 semester hours of course credits, as specified by individual colleges and universities.
+The requirements contain 36 semester hours of course credits, as specified by individual colleges and universities.